 Applicants are not required to submit GRE scores as part of the application requirements.
 You are welcome to send scores if you have them, and they will be considered with the rest of your materials.
 Please fill out the contact form below if you have any questions.

 Options for English language proficiency scores remain expanded to allow Duolingo tests.
 For more information, please see the announcement here.

-Admission to Ohio State’s PhD program in Sociology is selective; we admit about 10-12 new graduate students annually.
+Ohio State’s PhD program is rigorous and selective.
+About 10-12 new graduate students enter the program each year; we provide students with challenging coursework and intensive mentoring in order to help them develop into independent scholars.
 While a formal background in sociology is not required, applicants must demonstrate their ability to succeed in all areas of graduate work.
 Prior undergraduate or graduate study and research in the social and behavioral sciences serve as a strong foundation for this program.

 Application deadline for international applicants: November 30th (if all materials are not received by the deadline, we cannot guarantee your application will be reviewed by the admissions committee)